usc-cloud/floe2/INSTALL.md

 ---------------------
 The current verion of Floe2 has been tested for Ubuntu 14.04 hosts and the following instructions are based on that.
 Support for other platforms is coming soon.

-Follow the below steps for each machine hosting any of the Floe2 components (e.g. coordinator, container).
-For client machine, you may skip zmq and jzmq installation.

 ##Pre-requisites
 ----------------